franzbu/EnhancedSpaces.spoon/README.md

   ...
 ```

-In case you would like to also pre-define the position of the window, you can add a third option:
+In case you would like to also pre-define the position of the window, you can add that information as a third option:

 ```lua
   ...